ysyk2021/the-ai-mindset-cultivating-a-winning-attitude-with-artificial-intelligence/src/chapter-7-3.md

-# Addressing Concerns and Resistance to AI Adoption

 Building an AI-driven culture requires addressing concerns and resistance to AI adoption.
 In this chapter, we'll explore some common concerns and resistance to AI adoption, as well as strategies for addressing them.